Curriculum & Competencies

 Strategic Orientation

-Consider the business, demographic, ethnocultural, political, and regulatory implications of decisions and develop strategies designed to continually improve the long-term success and viability of the organization.
+Consider the business, demographic, ethnocultural, political, socioeconomic and regulatory implications of decisions and develop strategies designed to continually improve long-term outcomes, impacts, and population health.

 Demonstrate ethical and sound professional practices, social accountability, and community stewardship.